LandonTrev/VirtualBox-Security-Lab/README.md

 # HomeLab
+Welcome to my HomeLab!
 This repository is to track and document the progress of my own HomeLab that I will use for cybersecurity and sysadmin practice.
 This will be done in a simulated and isolated environment with two Virtual Machines: Ubuntu (the defender) and Kali Linux (the attacker)

 ---